 Table 1 displays adverse drug reactions reported by at least 2% of TOBI Podhaler patients in Study 1, inclusive of all cycles (on and off treatment).
 Adverse drug reactions are listed according to MedDRA system organ class and sorted within system organ class group in descending order of frequency.

-Table 1: Adverse reactions reported in Study 1 (occurring
+Table 1: Adverse Reactions Reported in Study 1

 |Primary System Organ Class

 |Blood glucose increased||2.9||0.5|

 |Nervous system disorders|

 |Musculoskeletal and connective tissue disorders|